can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ### Current working directory

-This one such cases.
-It's just one parameter, what could go wrong?
+This is one such case.
+It's just one parameter, what can go wrong?
 Well, it's two, at least in sbcl.
-It appears that there is a distinction between cwd of external commands run by `uiop/run-program` and internal lisp facilities. to the the feeling make a following
+It appears that there is a distinction between cwd of external commands run by `uiop/run-program` and internal lisp facilities.
+Let's make a following experiment:
-experiment:

 ```bash
 # preparation